Halton Arp: Quasars and redshifts

+In a 2009 paper Bell and Comeau retracted the claim that these features were due to redshift periodicity, and acknowledged that they are caused by subtle selection biases.
+The SDSS team had previously described these effects, and shown that the apparent peaks in the redshift distribution disappear in a highly complete subsample of quasars.

 Honors and awards

 In 1960, Arp was awarded the Helen B. Warner Prize for Astronomy by the American Astronomical Society, a prize "normally awarded annually for a significant contribution to observational or theoretical astronomy during the five years preceding the award."